akriese/AlignmentChallenge/README.md

     # ./bench_AC <input_file> <num_threads> <match_score> <mismatch_score> <gap_score>

 ## Result
-This has been the first time for me using SIMD-Instructions.
+This has been the first time for me using SIMD instructions.
-It took lots of time understanding the idea and even more time to implement and tweak the solution.
+It took a lot of time understanding the idea and even more time to implement and tweak the solution.
-Note, that the solution is optimized for this particular problem.
-Knowing the fixed length of the sequences, made things easier.
+Note that the solution is optimized for this particular problem.
+Knowing the fixed length of the sequences made things easier.

 In the end, my implementation was actually faster than the program from the [SeqAn](https://github.com/seqan/seqan3) library, that was "the end boss" of the challenge.